Best Time To Visit Penang - Travelswithsun

 As you can see from the table below, the average temperatures in Penang are around 30°C.

-Though it’s only by a difference of 1 to 2 degrees Celsius!
+It only starts to get slightly cooler towards the end of the year (after August).
+Although there is only a difference of 1 to 2 degrees Celsius!
 In any case, prepare to sweat a lot when sightseeing on foot.

 MonthAverage High Temperature Over The Year (°C)Average Low Temperature Over The Year (°C)